The Farmers Market is operated by the High Point Public Library,

 That Peanut Guy (roasted peanuts)

 See Angel Flowers Root Bound Houseplants and More

-Alma's Jewelry Loretta's Doormats (prayer boxes, doormats, wall art) Obscene Candles and Soaps JR's Crafts (decorated plates and bottles)
+Loretta's Doormats (prayer boxes, doormats, wall art) Obscene Candles and Soaps JR's Crafts (decorated plates and bottles)

 We accept SNAP benefits PLUS offer Double the Bucks, and we accept the GCCN orange cards.
 For more information, ask at the Farmers Market table.

 Children's staff will have free take-home craft kits -- as long as supplies last.

 Dogs are welcome at the High Point Farmers Market!
 Come by the Farmers Market table for pats, a treat, and a free Farmers Market poop bag holder.

 What else do you need to know?